 was spoken by the inhabitants of Pal-Ul-Don.

 and universality seems so much like Mangani that there's no point in making

 a distinction.
-Particularly if or when Kline avoids giving us any details.
+Particularly if or when Kline avoids giving us any

-hairy bodied hominids, not fully erect, heavy bodied and
+raw meat eating, hairy bodied hominids, not fully erect, heavy bodied and

 or Kline's Zagr of Irimatri, in Tam, Son of the Tiger.
 Which may imply

 that Jan's lost world is related to both of these other lost worlds.
-And I'll leave that
+And

-of our information on it is secondhand.
+so all of our information on it is secondhand.
 It is

 The people there appear to be oriental or yellow skinned.